 Ask learners to find an object in their home to present, such as an ornament, a piece of clothing, a book, etc. The other learners should write two questions for them in the chat panel about the object.
 The first learner can then choose three of the questions to respond to.
 Ask the presenters to show items relevant to the theme of the lesson, such as clothing, colours, things they like or don’t like.

 Where in the world webquest?

 Identify a city or country the learners want to know more about.
 Organise a webquest to find out about the weather and climate; the landscape, the typical food; how to get there; history, and famous people.
 Assign different topics to each pair of learners and put them into breakout rooms to collaborate and search for information online.
 Give them a short time to agree on the most relevant information to present to the whole class.

 Invite a friend or family member into your live online lesson to be a mystery guest.
 This works even better if the guest is not in your country and doesn’t speak the same first language as your learners.
 Tell your learners to interview your guest and find out where the guest lives, and what job, hobby, or special talent the guest has.
-At the bottom of the article, there is a worksheet and teacher’s notes for a lesson using this activity.
+If you follow this link, there is a worksheet and teacher’s notes for a lesson using this activity.

 The key to success with live online teaching is keeping your learners active, and making your lessons relevant, engaging and interactive.
 In addition to maximizing your platform’s features and carefully planning your lesson’s interactions, it’s important to observe and reflect on which types of interactivity best engages your learners.
 Different learners may react differently to the same types of activities.
 Find out what works best for them and what they find challenging in live online lessons, and adapt your approach accordingly.